 - Add flour and 1/2 cup of white sugar in a large bowl and mix to combine.

-- Add butter to bowl and using a pastry cutter, 2 butter knives, or a fork, cut butter in flour mixture until it is well blended.
+- Add butter to the bowl and using a pastry cutter, 2 butter knives, or a fork, cut butter in flour mixture until it is well blended.
 If your butter is too cold and this seems difficult you can gently rub small portions of the crust mix in between your hands until the mixture holds together when squeezed.

 - Place the mixture into prepared jelly roll pan and spread out evenly.
-With the flat bottom of a measuring cup, or your hand, press crust into pan.
+With the flat bottom of a measuring cup, or your hand, press crust into the pan.

-- Place crust into preheated oven and cook for 15 to 20 minutes, just until edges of crust begins to turn light brown.
+- Place crust into a preheated oven and cook for 15 to 20 minutes, just until edges of crust begins to turn light brown.